christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 But even beyond that, do the mechanisms for performing and solving ToM in DOLMs remain consistent across different samples?
 While it’s likely that updating the training data could lead to short-term improvements, the broader challenge of evaluating ToM may be harder to fully resolve due to our understanding of ToM and the inherent limitations of DOLMs and datasets.

 While I'm skeptical about why models are performing ToM or are not performing ToM, my aim to show that some of the abstract reasoning involved in ToM tasks can be simplified into an interpretable algorithm (or circuit) and mechanisms derived from the internal representations of a DOLM.
-By breaking down these representations, we might better understand and accept how these models engage with ToM tasks.
+By breaking down these representations and contextualizing them, we might better understand how these models structure and engage with ToM tasks.

 <br>